LVala/tang/README.md

 ...
 ```

-Let's call this the *tang sessions* (**warning!** duplicate session names currently not handled).
+Let's call this the *tang sessions* (**warning!** duplicate session names currently not supported).

 You can use the `tang some_session` command to create and/or attach
 to a tmux session named `some_session`.
 If the session does not exist,
 `tang` will create it and set the initial directory to:

-* output of `pwd`, if the session doesn't belong to *tang sessions*,
+* the output of `pwd`, if the session doesn't belong to *tang sessions*,
 * directory corresponding to the name, if the session belongs to *tang sessions*.

 New sessions are always created with two windows: one with `$EDITOR` open,
-second with a shell (currently not configurable).
+second with just the shell (currently not configurable).
 Otherwise, if the session exists, `tang` will attach to it.

-If called without arguments, `tang` will make you choose the the session
+If called without arguments, `tang` will make you choose the session
 name from the *tang sessions* list, together with other existing tmux sessions
 using a fuzzy picker.